ptrGSKA/pinterest-data-pipeline754/README.md

 - [Amazon Kinesis](https://aws.amazon.com/kinesis/) - Amazon Kinesis is a fully managed service that efficiently handles the processing and analysis of streaming data at any scale.
 By utilizing Kinesis, we can  seamlessly ingest real-time data, including video, audio, application logs, website clickstreams, and IoT telemetry data.
 This data can then be utilized for various applications such as machine learning (ML), analytics, and more.

 - [Amazon Elastic Compute Cloud (Amazon EC2)](https://aws.amazon.com/ec2/) - EC2 is a cloud computing platform to run virtual computers and application in the cloud.
 It provides on-demand, scalable computing capacity to  develop and deploy applications.

+- [Amazon Managed Streaming for Apache Kafka (MSK)](https://aws.amazon.com/msk/) - Amazon MSK is a comprehensive managed service that empowers you to develop and operate applications that leverage Apache Kafka for processing streaming data.Amazon MSK, provides access to control-plane operations, including cluster creation, updates, and deletion.
+Additionally, Apache Kafka data-plane operations can utilized  for efficient data production and consumption.

 ## 5. Installation